AndrewNoNumbers/Old-Github-Site/_harpapp/public/about-text.md

 User Experience Designer. jsdilfj. lsidjflsdf. sdifjsd.

+Take a look at my resume here.

 ###About this site
-This site was made with Harp.js, HTML5, LESS, with Jade templating and copious Markdown for content.
+I made this site using Harp.js, HTML5, LESS, with Jade templating and Markdown for content.
+I'm not a developer but I can code and have a pretty solid technical background.

+Press features: VentureBeat / Chicago Tribune / SunTimes